marybokhan/marybokhan.github.io/content/pages/resume.md

 ## Education

-I got BS in Water Quality and Wastewater Treatment Management at Belarusian National Technical University and filled my CS knowledge gaps by courses and self-education.
+I got BS in Water Resources Engineering at Belarusian National Technical University and filled my CS knowledge gaps by courses and self-education.

 ## Experience